Environmental Control and Protection Critique

 four environmental groups tried to suspend shipment to the plant calling it unsafe.
 At the time

-former Bill Richardson was the Energy Secretary for the state said “he considers the Waste
+former Bill Richardson was the Energy Secretary for the state said “he considers the Waste Isolation Pilot Plant near Carlsbad as safe and ready to accept so-called "transuranic" radioactive wastes.”
+As a lifelong resident of New Mexico, and a employee at (LANL) who seen first

 hand how they handle the waste to WIPP I see what kinds of precautions are taken into account